PandaEden/MIPS-Teaching-Tool/README.md

 		Registers:	usually start with a $, but don't have to.
 		Immediates:	continuous stream of digits.	- atm, only Integer is supported.
 			Hex Immediates: differentiated by "0x" sign at the beginning.

-		Labels:	Same as above labels, but without the colon ":" at the end.
+		Label-Op:	Same as above labels, but without the colon ":" at the end.

 	From this the Parser builds a model:
 	Directive					(.data, .text, .code)